Transform the digital learning landscape

 Flexibility is built in to our curriculum, so you can customize your course of study to match your current professional path.
 You can choose from a wide variety of courses to meet the 18-credit-hour requirement for the TS endorsement, including classes in media literacy, informal learning environments, digital citizenship, e-learning, and web design.
 You'll also gain practical experience because many of our courses offer opportunities to apply knowledge to practice and engage in hands-on activities.

-Through our Continuing Education program, you can select graduate-level courses from our library and information science and information management curricula to further your professional development.
+Through our nondegree program, you can select graduate-level courses from our library and information science and information management curricula to further your professional development.

 Interested in school librarianship?

 The School Librarian endorsement affords educators the opportunity to work as a licensed school librarian and/or pursue a career as a youth services information professional in Illinois.

 Questions?
 Contact us.